jubnzv/cppcheck-nvd-checker/README.md

 GITHUB_TOKEN='fffffff' python3 checker.py
 ```

-This script clones Github repositories affected by NVD CVEs to `/tmp` and runs `cppcheck` in bughunting mode over commits with bug fixes.
 Please read the source code of the script and the forum discussion before running it.